 When your hair begins to regrow after TE, it typically grows back at the same rate as the rest of your hair.
 TE doesn’t damage your hair follicles, so when the telogen phase is complete, most of the follicles should return to the growth phase, and start producing healthy hair again.

 Depending on the length of your hair, it can take weeks or months for your hair to regrow completely.

 While TE is temporary and reversible, any kind of hair loss can cause significant distress.
 If you see excessive amounts of hair shedding — either in the shower or on your pillow — it’s time to talk to a trichologist.
 They’ll be able to diagnose the cause of your hair loss and put you on the road to recovery.

-The sooner you get your hair loss checked out, the sooner you can start the regrowth process — so book a free hair loss consultation today.
+The sooner you get your hair loss checked out, the sooner you can start the regrowth process — so book your hair loss consultation today.

 Simply fill in your details in the form below and we'll get in touch with you shortly.